kaiyuanwang/ansible_aws_test/README.md

 # ansible_aws_test
-Build 1 control server and multiple slave servers in AWS for ansible test.
+Build one control server and multiple slave servers in AWS for ansible test.

 1. Manually build EC2 control and slave servers with bootstraps and scripts after init: